smach/Framingham-City-Data/README.md

 This project aims to collect important data about Framingham, Massachusetts and wrangle it so it is in a form useful for analysis.

-Data may be in one of two conceptual formats – “tidy”, sometimes called “long”, with one observation in each row.
-This is useful for analysis in R and other platforms (including as a basis for Excel pivot tables).
+Data may be in one of two formats – “tidy”, sometimes called “long”, with one observation in each row; or more human-readable format, with multiple data points per row.
+Tidy data is useful for analysis in R and other platforms (including as a basis for Excel pivot tables) and will include tidy in the file name.
-Or, it may be in more human-readable format, with multiple data points per row.

 The data generally start in 2017 with Framingham’s transition from town to city form of government.

-This data compendium is currently in its early stages.
-I hopte ventually to post usable data on data.world and/or datahub.io in addition to the full project with code here.
+Election data will not include preliminary elections unless they are city-wide.

+Data added so far:

-The first groups of data added: \* GIS files for precincts in new city districts \* Results of Framingham’s first-ever city general election in November 2017 \* Results of Framingham’s first-ever city preliminary election in September 2017
+  - GIS files for precincts in new city districts

+  - Results of Framingham’s first-ever city general election in November 2017

+  - Results of Framingham’s first-ever city preliminary election in September 2017

 A few notes on structure and format:

   - The data directory includes data in usable format for analysis.

-  - The data gis subdirectory includes GIS files and maps, such as precinct/district shapefiles.
+  - The data/gis subdirectory includes GIS files and maps, such as precinct and district shapefiles.

-  - The data elections subdirectory includes, not surprisingly, information about election results but also precinct polling places.
+  - The data/elections subdirectory includes, not surprisingly, information about election results but also precinct polling places.

-  - When initial data was not in a usable format for analysis, the original data file is in the data-raw directory.
+  - When initial data was not in a usable format for analysis, such as PDFs from the City Clerk’s office, the original data file is in the data-raw directory.

-  - R files used to reshape the data are in the R directory.
+  - Some R files used to reshape the data have been included in the R directory.

   - PDFs were converted to Excel using the [CometDocs cloud service](https://www.cometdocs.com/).)

-## Data files
+## Available files

 *data/district\_precinct\_info.csv* – which Framingham precincts make up each district.

-### elections
+### Elections

 All election results data come from the Framingham Clerk’s office.